louisleeshinghim/delalomo/README.md

 ## Other hardware

-In addition to the PCB-related parts, USB mini cable, USB to FTDI breakout, and of course a computer.
+In addition to the PCB-related parts, the followings are needed:
+- USB mini cable:
+- FTDI breakout: 5V-compatible
+- A computer:

 # Software